 Contaminated and Unstable Land

 Much of the new development that is proposed in the Sheffield Plan is on previously developed land.
 Such land can be contaminated or be unstable as a result of previous uses, including coal mining activity.
 A large area of Sheffield is classed as a Coal Mining High Risk Area.
 Redevelopment of contaminated land offers an opportunity to reduce or remove existing contamination; so the plan needs to set out how any risks to human health or the environment will be mitigated.

+When deciding what types of assessment into contaminated or unstable land are necessary, applicants should consider the National Quality Mark Scheme for Land Contamination Management.
+This involves the use of competent persons to ensure that land contamination risks are appropriately managed.
+Best practice and guidance on contaminated land and groundwater protection is also provided by the Environmental Agency.